 Step One.
 Don't stop the activity.
 If anything allow the PCs to get some pretty significant material benefits from it.

-Step Three.
+Step Two.
 Expand.
 Ensure that more and more bad guys are on the PCs books.
 Some of these guys are actually pretty high ranking in various increasingly sinister and malevolent cults.
 All are able to offer the PCs further high ranking cult members and material rewards to save their own sorry skins.

 Before long the PCs are turning a nice profit and have mapped out a good section of the cult activity in the area.

-Step three.
+Step Three.
 Things start unravelling.
 Adeptus Arbites, Enforcers and independent bounty hunters start investigating some irregularities.
 For example the manufactorum that was set up was only approved because unbeknownst to the PCs the noble murdered an administratum official who was obstructing the planning procedures.
 Now the noble wants help in delaying the investigation.

 At the same time another cult leader or cold trader is having problems with an even worse threat, say a khorne mutant warband and asks that the PCs devote resources to destroying it.